What is the purpose of this document?

 We may transfer your personal data to Canada who have been deemed adequate in the way they treat personal data status by the European Union, details can be found here:

-We may also transfer your personal data to the US, however where we do so we transfer to companies that are signed up to the Privacy Shield framework so are deemed to be adequate, details can be found here.
+We may also transfer your personal data to the US, however where we do so we transfer to companies that are signed up to the Privacy Shield framework.

 Privacy Shield is not a compulsory registration and if the Company in the US is not signed up to it we ensure there are in place appropriate clauses within contracts to ensure you receive the same level of data protection we provide.
 Should you require any further information on international transfers specific to your situation please email firstname.lastname@example.org.

 There may be occasions where we have to transfer your personal data to a different country that has not been awarded adequacy status, are not signed up to Privacy Shield in the US or we do not have appropriate contracts in place.
 On these occasions, we will only do so if one of the derogations under Article 49 of the General Data Protection Regulation apply.

 We have put in place measures to protect the security of your information, for example to back up and protect the integrity of our electronic communications and data storage systems.
 Details of these measures are available upon request.